djaus2/CreateQr/README.md

 ## CreateQR

-A simple C# Console app to create a QR Code that when viewed from a phone, a linked file is downloaded to the phone.
+***A simple C# Console app to create a QR Code that when viewed from a phone, a linked file is downloaded to the phone.
+Used to download and APK to an Android phone.***

 ---